 Svadhyaya literally means 'one's own reading' or 'self study'.
 Like Patanjali says "Study thyself, discover the divine".
 Practicing self reflection, observation and study of the self makes us more aware of the things we do that harm us, plus the things that serve us, bringing us in closer contact with our true self.
 Svadhyaya also encourages us to further educate ourselves in whatever inspires and fascinates us, deepening our own knowlege.
 More on Svadhyaya

 5 Isvara Pranidhana (surrendering to a higher power)

-Explore Patanjali's Niyamas and the other limbs in our guided online program...
+Explore the Niyamas and the 8 limbs of yoga in our online programme...

 'The Eight Limbs of Yoga'.
 In this 8 week programme our aim is to help you achieve a good grasp of each limb through informative talks, yoga, Pranayama and meditation.
 Go deeper and truly enrich your yoga practice and hopefully, your life.